anolilab/cerebro/docs/getting-started.md

 })();
 ```

-## Creating your first addCommand
+## Creating your first command

-Your cerebro-powered CLI isn't very useful without a addCommand!
+Your cerebro-powered CLI isn't very useful without a command!
 In your CLI, create a new JS file in `src/commands` called `hello.js`.
 In that file, add this:

 ```js
 // src/commands/hello.js